Billingegroup/group_git_workflow/README.md

    `git push` will also work if you did the `-u` in the earlier push, which creates a permanent link between the local and fork branch.

-1. If you see that your PR has a conflict on the main page, it means that the `master` branch of the `upstream` repo has diverged from your local branch.
-You need to "rebase your branch onto the upstream/master branch".
+1. If you see that your PR has a conflict on the main page, it means that the `main` branch of the `upstream` repo has diverged from your local branch.
+You need to "rebase your branch onto the upstream/main branch".
 You might be lucky and, on your branch, this command works:

    ```
-   git fetch upstream master
+   git fetch upstream main
-   git rebase upstream/master
+   git rebase upstream/main
    ```

    The first step fetches any upstream changes to your local computer but doesn't